DylanJRogers0/morning-briefing/prompt.md

 ---

 DELIVERY
 Once the briefing is complete, use the Gmail tool to create a draft email with subject "Morning Briefing — [Date]" and the full briefing as the body.
-Format neatly.